SpatialNet: Extensively Learning Spatial Information for Multichannel Joint Speech Separation, Denoising and Dereverberation: Experiments

 The proposed SpatialNet shares a similar spirit with FT-JNF but is equipped with more powerful neural networks for respectively learning the narrow-band and cross-band spatial information.
-As shown in the table, SpatialNet largely outperforms other comparison methods, which shows the effectiveness of the proposed network architecture compared to LSTMs.
+The results show that, SpatialNet achieves comparable results with \cite{wang_ComplexSpectralMapping_2020}, and largely outperforms other comparison methods, which shows the effectiveness of the proposed network architecture.
 It is worth noting that SpatialNet-small slightly outperforms SpatialNet-large on this dataset, which is different from the results on other datasets.
 This is possibly because of the low-reverberation of this dataset, for which less information are needed to learn than other datasets.